kubascodes/tech-challenge-2020/README.md

 ### API Routes

 #### APIs secured with JWT tokens (only available to logged in users)
-1. `GET "/patients"` to get a list of patients from the database. the route accepts search params for first_name and last_name
+1. `GET "/patients"` to get a list of patients from the database.
+This route accepts search params for first_name and last_name and sends back a match if there is one.
-2. `POST "/patients"` to add a new patient record to the database
+2. `POST "/patients"` to add a new patient record to the database.
+The data has to be put in `req.body` in the format defined by the **Data Model**
-3. `PUT "/patients/:id"` to update a patient record in the database
+3. `PUT "/patients/:id"` to update a patient record in the database.
+The request has to have a valid patient id and the response is the updated patient object according to the **Data Model** in case of success.
+Otherwise error code is sent.
-4. `DELETE "/patients/:id"` to delete a patient record in the database
+4. `DELETE "/patients/:id"` to delete a patient record in the database.
+The request has to have a valid patient id and the response is the deleted patient object according to the **Data Model** in case of success.
+Otherwise error code is sent.
-5. `POST "/signup"` to signup a new user -> only if admin
+5. `POST "/signup"` to signup a new user -> only if admin.
+Sends a response with *Signup successful* or *Signup failed* message to the client.
 6. `GET "/profile"` to view and edit your own profile

 #### APIs that authenticate users against the local user account system
-1. `POST "/login"` to handle login and issue a JWT token
+1. `POST "/login"` to handle login and issue a JWT token that is sent to the client in the response object.

 ### Security
 0. All requests are handled by the authentication service, which uses local accounts implementation of **Passport.js and JWT tokens**.